IOTAN-CEO/IOTANmining/README.md

 Create a .bat file named mine.bat in the same folder where you extracted iotan-cli.exe and paste the following text into mine.bat.

-@echo off set SCRIPT_PATH=%cd% cd %SCRIPT_PATH% echo Press [CTRL+C] to stop mining. :begin iotan-cli.exe generate 1 goto begin
+@echo off set SCRIPT_PATH=%cd% cd %SCRIPT_PATH% echo Press [CTRL+C] to stop mining. :begin iotan-cli.exe generate 2 goto begin

 Save the file.
+(Use by Generate 2 a other number dont us 1)

 Execute mine.bat to start mining your first block.